Image: Martin Day / The Boar

 The University told The Boar that the decision had been made to cancel the screening in order to prioritise the running of new student-focused and student-led events this term.

-We are also collaborating on other student-led activities on campus during Term 3 […] These are the areas and activities we will focus on this coming term, and we will not be running the Eurovision screening this year
+We will focus on [new events] this coming term, and we will not be running the Eurovision screening this year

 University spokesperson